The URL for this Spark page is: http://bit.ly/Spark-Linda

 Logins and Accounts

 Adobe Spark requires an account and login.
 Logins are used to sync content across devices as well as to backup content to Adobe cloud storage.
-Children under the age of 13 are not allowed to create their own Adobe ID and so they will need to sign in with an account created by and supervised by a teacher or parent.
+Children under the age of 13 have not been allowed to create their own Adobe ID needing them to sign in with an account created by and supervised by a teacher or parent.
 Sign in with social media accounts is also supported (if using Google classroom, can use Google ID).
+NOW, if your school has the capability to use Single Sign On (SSO), the "under age 13" accounts issue is negated.

 Mike Skocko: "...teachers in our high school have their kids login with their Google ID (we're a 1 to 1 GAFE district)..."